auth0/terraform-provider-auth0/docs/resources/connection_okta.md

 ---
 page_title: "Resource: auth0_connection_okta"
 description: |-
-  With Auth0, you can define sources of users, otherwise known as connections, which may include identity providers (such as Google or LinkedIn), databases, or passwordless authentication methods.
-This resource allows you to configure and manage connections to be used with your clients and users.
+  This resource configure your Okta Enterprise Connection to allow your users to use their enterprise credentials to login to your app.
 ---

 # Resource: auth0_connection_okta

-With Auth0, you can define sources of users, otherwise known as connections, which may include identity providers (such as Google or LinkedIn), databases, or passwordless authentication methods.
-This resource allows you to configure and manage connections to be used with your clients and users.
+This resource configure your Okta Enterprise Connection to allow your users to use their enterprise credentials to login to your app.

 ## Example Usage